Anergha/Anergha/README.md

   <img src="https://komarev.com/ghpvc/?username=Anergha&color=blueviolet&style=flat">
 </p>

-- 👨‍💻I’m currently working as System Engineer at IBM
+- 👨‍💻I’m currently working as System Engineer at IBM,a self driven passionate Software Engineer,pursued bachelor's degree in Computer Science and Engineering

 - 🌱 All of my projects are available at [github](https://github.com/Anergha?tab=repositories)

--  👨‍💻I'm a self driven passionate Software Engineer .
-I had pursued my bachelor's degree in Computer Science and Engineering.

 - 💬 Ask me about **DataScience,Machine learning and data analytics**

 - 📫 How to reach me **anerghaa@gmail.com**